 Following intensive restoration works, Mir Castle was reopened to the public in December 2010.

 Renovation works on the Mir Castle Complex, however, are still underway.
 The plans are to repair the Italian Renaissance Park, the English Park and the pond, to restore the Svyatopolk-Mirsky Castle.
-The restoration works on this historic landmark are to be completed by 2013.
+The restoration works on this historic landmark was completed in 2013.

 Mir Castle is situated 90km south-west of Minsk.